jastiso/citation_bias_ext/README.md

 Motivated from work by J. D. Dworkin, K. A. Linn, E. G. Teich, P. Zurn, R. T. Shinohara, and D. S. Bassett (2020). bioRxiv. doi: https://doi.org/10.1101/2020.01.03.894378

+If you would like to receive emails when I update the extension while it is still in its beta form, shoot me an emaiL (get my contact info here: http://www.jenniferstiso.com/

 ## Instructions
 This project is currently in the beta stage, and therefore is not yet available on the Chrome Extension store.
 To use it, you must add it in "developer mode".
 1. Download this GitHub repository (click the green "clone or download button" followed by "Download as zip").
 Unzip the folder.